The Future is Here: Aqualyst's Member Companies Ready to Deploy Their Innovative Water Tech Solutions

-Solution: EMAGIN uses data and machine learning inside an operational intelligence platform to help water and wastewater treatment plants and networks work more reliably and efficiently.
+Solution: EMAGIN uses data and machine learning inside an operational intelligence platform to help water and wastewater treatment plants as well as networks work more reliably and efficiently.
 EMAGIN's data-driven solution provides operators with real-time, actionable insight to get ahead of dynamic conditions and peak events.
 In doing so, EMAGIN helps facilities enhance reliability, prepare for emergencies and drive down operational costs upwards of 15 percent.

 Problem: Increased rainfall and urbanization are intensifying stormwater runoff, which aggravates not only flooding but also water pollution and environmental degradation from excess nutrients and metals.
 Stricter regulation, including EPA-Municipal Stormwater Permits and increased fines like Combined Sewer Overflow are driving cities to explore novel stormwater solutions.

 Solution: PaverGuide™ is a structural base for paving systems that is installed faster and cheaper than the stone it replaces, and at 90 percent void, provides a massive rainwater reservoir and expansive infiltration surface.
-The company is also piloting a structural filtering media that can be substituted for the stone sub-base.
-Early testing of the media is promising and shows it can remove 89 percent of phosphorous, 74 percent of zinc, and 55 percent of copper.
-The PaverGuide permeable pavement system and the filtering media offer designers a low-cost tool fo rhandling stormwater quantity and stormwater quality.
+The company is also piloting a complimentary structural filtration media.
+Early testing of the media is promising and shows it can remove 89% of phosphorous, 74% of zinc, and 55% of copper.
+The PaverGuide permeable pavement system and filtration media offer municipalities, developers, and landscape architects a low-cost tool for improving stormwater quantity and quality.